-Or you can use a service like FLOW + Payments to send the payment schedule and payment authorization form in pdf format via text or email to the consumer.
+Or, you can use a service like Flow Technology to send the payment schedule and payment authorization form in PDF format via text or email to the consumer.

 The consumer can review the payment schedule, sign the authorization and have it back to you in minutes.
 The sensitive card data is also encrypted with this type of tool in order to keep your agency within PCI Compliance regulations.

 Make it clear to your consumers that if they have any questions about their payments, they should contact you first.
-Have your agents provide your customer service phone number while speaking on the phone, and be sure it is easy to find on your website and on any payment receipt.
+Have your agents provide your customer service phone number while speaking on the phone, and be sure it is easy to find on your website and on payment receipts.

 If your consumer calls with questions, be sure to have someone available to answer them or call the consumer back as soon as possible.
 It is always better to issue a refund if needed than to have the consumer go to their bank and dispute the transaction.